135 NGOs, CBOs endorse Buhari’s re-election - Vanguard News Nigeria

 A coalition of 135 civil societies and Community Based Organisations under the umbrella of Nigerian Human Rights Community, NHRC has endorsed the re-election of President Muhammadu Buhari and his Vice President, Professor Yemi Osinbajo in the coming Presidential election.

-The nongovernmental organisations which comprise of Community for Defence of Human Right; Labour Right Network; Centre for Human Liberty; African People’s Network Against Injustice and Liberty Coalition; Electoral Justice and Peace Network, People’s Solidarity for Democracy among others were part of people who signed endorsement form.
+The nongovernmental organisations which comprises Community for Defence of Human Right; Labour Right Network; Centre for Human Liberty; African People’s Network against Injustice and Liberty Coalition; Electoral Justice and Peace Network, People’s Solidarity for Democracy among others were part of people who signed endorsement form.

 He said that the coalition has instructed their members to work in line with the adoption of President Buhari and Osinbajo as the best alternatives candidate for Nigerians in the forthcoming Presidential election, given the realities of the moment.